riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/tools/api/README.md

-# Postman API file
+# Bruno API data

-Import this file into Postman.
+Import this into Bruno.
 The fusion-server REST API endpoints will then be available for use.